-If you’re thinking of switching from Methadone to Suboxone for your Medication for Addiction Treatment (MAT), talk to your doctor first.
-Explain why you believe Suboxone is a better choice for you, and if your doctor agrees, develop a plan together to transition from one to another.
+If you’re thinking of switching from methadone to Suboxone for your Medication for Addiction Treatment (MAT), talk to your doctor first.
+Explain why you believe Suboxone is a better choice for managing your opioid use disorder, and if your doctor agrees, develop a plan together to transition from one to another.

-Never stop taking your OUD medications without talking to your treatment team first.
-If your doctor agrees Suboxone is a better fit, you may need several office visits to start the switch and then follow up.
+Regardless of whether you wind up switching or not, never stop taking your OUD medications without talking to your treatment team first.
+If your doctor agrees that Suboxone is a better fit, you may need several office visits to initiate the transition and follow up.

 Methadone and Suboxone are both treatments for OUD.